Learn about the multi-disciplinary aspects of urban air mobility (UAM) vehicle design, performance and control.

 Top UAM experts to gather in 2022

 The Delft International Conference on Urban Air Mobility (DICUAM 2021), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
-During this three-day event in March 2021, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
+During this three-day online event in March 2021, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
 As a participant of this course you will be entitled to a 50% discount on the conference fee.

 Is this course for you?